MonikaGahalawat11/Head-Matters--Code/README.md

   <li> seqLen defines the length/size of each chunk (seqLen for the datasets varies as per chunk size) </li>
   <li> nAction is the size of vector for action units; as we extract 17 action units from openface </li>
   </ol>

+To Run the Regression Code, access the Folder "Data_For_Regression".
+All the needed sample data to run regression code is available in the Folder "Data_For_Regression" .